wanna-dd/PAD/README.md

   url={https://api.semanticscholar.org/CorpusID:280124913}
 }
 ```
 ---

-## ⭐ Acknowledgement

-We thank the open-source community and the providers of public spectral datasets for supporting reproducible research in spectroscopy, chemometrics, and deep learning.
-The public Raman spectral dadaset for bacteria task in the experiment are available at **https://github.com/csho33/bacteria-ID.**

----

 ## 📄 License

 This project is released for academic research purposes.
 Please cite the paper if you use this repository in your research.

 For commercial use or redistribution, please contact the authors.
+The public Raman spectral dadaset for bacteria task in the experiment are available at https://github.com/csho33/bacteria-ID.